Mathématique: Chapter 5

 She stood, and, somehow, that made it easier for him to sit and lean against the cabinets.
 He watched her fill two glasses with water.
 As far as mixed drinks went, he’d seen more auspicious beginnings.

 “Where are you from?”
-Rush managed, through the post-symphonic sludge in his thoughts.
+Rush asked, through the post-symphonic sludge in his thoughts.

 “Why?
 Are you suspicious of my bartending credentials?”
-She dug through the pantry, managing to sound hurt and coy while evading his question.
+She dug through the pantry, hurt and coy and evading his question.

-“Meaning?“ He tried for a dry delivery, but didn’t quite make it.
+“Meaning?“ He tried for a dry delivery.
+Didn’t quite make it.

 He tried to place it, but came up blank.

-She pulled out a nearly empty bottle of Jack Daniels.
+She a nearly empty bottle of Jack Daniels from a cupboard.
 “Yikes,” she murmured.

-He presumed that her response indicated that she had bought the bottle and that, in her estimation, Colonel Young had consumed an alarming amount of hard alcohol for one person in the span of time between purchasing and cocktail construction.
-He might be wrong about his assumption regarding her assumption, but he doubted it.
+He presumed that her response indicated she felt Colonel Young had consumed an alarming amount of hard alcohol for one person in the span of time between her purchase of the bottle and the present.

 Vala set the bottle on the counter.
-She looked up and opened the microwave before the timer sounded.
-Gingerly, she pulled the glasses out and put a tea bag in each one.
+She opened the microwave before the timer sounded.
+Using the tips of her fingers, she lifted the glasses out by their rims and put a tea bag in each one.

 He was hearing a continuous tone.

-“Do you think,” he asked her, feeling somewhat breathless, “that you could open the window?”
+“Would you mind,” he asked, feeling somewhat breathless, “opening the window?”

 “No problem.”

-He listened to her pour hot water from one glass to another and dig around in drawers.
+He listened to her pour hot water from hot glass into another container.
+To the sound of opening drawers and shifting utensils.
+It went on.

-He opened his eyes again.
-“What are you looking for?”
+Rush opened his eyes.
+“What are y’looking for?”

 “One of those adorable little sets of graded spoons?”